The process of investing in stocks in the UK is relatively easy, but factoring in a few key points can help stack the odds in your favour.

 ‘Over-trading’ is a common pitfall for beginner traders.
 Saying that, there is a need to get your market timing right.

 The benefit of this approach is that it’s relatively hands-off.
 A lot of investors are looking at investing in the stock markets for a return on their cash.
-With global interest rates as low as they currently are, any kind of return will likely beat what you can get at a high street bank account.
+With global interest rates previously very low, any kind of return would have beaten what you can get at a high street bank account, but times are changing.

 More active trading – short-term investment periods